Bad Trustees Newsletter

 Can a trust attorney be held liable for a lying trustee?

-Can a trust attorney be held liable for a lying trustee?Trust Attorney Liability Generally, a trust attorney is not directly liable for a lying trustee, unless they actively participated in or assisted the trustee in breaching fiduciary duties or committing...
+Generally, a trust attorney is not directly liable for a lying trustee, unless they actively participated in or assisted the trustee in breaching fiduciary duties or committing fraud.

 Does a Bad Trustee ever really pay any consequences?